 The phantom shall be positioned with the center of the phantom at isocenter and properly aligned along the z-axis as described in the ACR CTAP documentation about alignment of the beads.

-When the scan is performed, the assessor shall select a single representative slice from the high contrast resolution portion of the phantom. generate an MTF curve, measured as an average of the MTF in the x-y plane along the edge of a target soft-tissue equivalent insert using AAPM TG233 methodology as implemented in manufacturer analysis software, AAPM TG233 software or equivalent.
+When the scan is performed, the assessor shall generate an MTF curve, measured as an average of the MTF in the x-y plane along the edge of a target soft-tissue equivalent insert using AAPM TG233 methodology as implemented in manufacturer analysis software, AAPM TG233 software or equivalent.

 The assessor shall then determine and record the f50 value, defined as the spatial frequency (in mm-1 units) corresponding to 0.5 MTF on the MTF curve.